 Having pingbacks and trackbacks running on your website is a great way to keep track of who is sharing & mentioning your stuff on their blog but having that little bit of insight uses up some of your speed power.

-In order to pull that information your website has to update that data on your post that was mentioned.
+In order to pull that information, your website has to update the data on your post that was mentioned.

 Turning off pingbacks & trackbacks won’t destroy the backlinks from other blogs, it will just save your website a lot of unnecessary work.

 On your WordPress Dashboard, click on Settings >> Discussion and uncheck the Allow link notifications from other blogs (pingbacks and trackbacks) on new articles option.

 Ads are how a lot of bloggers make money & there’s absolutely a financial benefit to having numerous ads on one page.
 But, the key is to find that balance between ads & page load times.